-Questioner: But in a way it is the same as taking it with him!
+Questioner: But in a way, that can be considered the same as taking it with you, isn’t it!

-Questioner: What is the proper use of money?
+Questioner: What is considered good use of money?

-Dadashri: When it is used for the benefit of humanity, or for God, it is good use of money
+Dadashri: When you use it for the benefit of people or for God, that is considered good use of money.

 1) One day I was visiting someone.
 We were sitting in his living room and there was a bad storm.
 The doors and windows started banging in the wind.
 The man asked me whether he should close the doors.
 I told him not to close all the doors.
 Fresh air can only flow in if the trapped air is allowed to flow out.
 Otherwise no matter how strong the force of the wind, it cannot enter.
 This same analogy can be applied to the flow of money.
 If you do not obstruct it and let it flow out from one end, it will flow in from the other and will continue to flow in.
 But if you obstruct it, no more will come in.
 That is how it works.
 Now, it is up to you to decide the path in which it will flow.
 Whether you use it on your wife and children, for fame, for Gnan daan, the charity that liberates others, or to feed the hungry, it is up to you.
 Only when you let it flow, it will come to you.

 2) In the most crucial time of life, only religion will help you.
 Therefore it is important to let your money flow towards religion, the benefit of others.
 During Satyug (era of true value and use of money), one could afford to be attached to money, as it benefited all.
 Such wealth does not exist in this era.
 Why do wealthy businessmen of today suffer from high blood pressure and heart attacks?
 The culprit is the money of this era.